srbartlett/elbow/README.md

 performed against the host name.

 By default the ELB is assumed to be in the AWS region `us-east-1`.
-You can use a different region by setting the following in your `deploy.rb`
+You can use a different region by setting the following in your `config/deploy/yourstage.rb`

     set :aws_region, 'ap-southeast-2'